 The burst blood vessels you’re describing are called “subconjunctival hemorrhages.”
 They occur among the many small and fragile blood vessels in the eye’s conjunctiva, the clear membrane that covers the whites of the eyes and lubricates and protects the eyeball.

-When one of these tiny blood vessels bursts, you will notice a bright red or dark patch on the whites of your eyes.
-A blood vessel can burst as a result of any number of normal, trivial occurrences – sneezing, coughing, straining, crying, vomiting, rubbing your eyes, but most of the time, no obvious cause can be identified.
+When one of these tiny blood vessels in your eye bursts, you will notice a bright red or dark patch on the whites of your eyes.
+A blood vessel can burst as a result of any number of normal, trivial occurrences like sneezing, coughing, straining, crying, vomiting, or rubbing your eyes, but most of the time no obvious cause of burst blood vessels can be identified.
 There are rarely any other symptoms, although sometimes you may feel some pain or mild irritation.

-Most of the time, the signs of the hemorrhages clear up without treatment, usually within 10 days.
-You may be able to prevent recurrences by taking vitamin C, 200 mg a day, which helps strengthen the walls of little blood vessels, and by taking grape seed extract or pycnogenol, which contain antioxidant pigments that do the same.
+Most of the time, the signs of the hemorrhages clear up without treatment, usually within a week or two.
+You may be able to prevent recurrences by taking vitamin C, 200-250 mg a day, which helps strengthen blood vessel walls, and by taking grape seed extract or Pycnogenol, which contain antioxidant pigments that do the same.
 Consult your doctor if you experience pain in connection with a subconjunctival hemorrhage, if you notice any changes in vision, have a history of a bleeding disorder or high blood pressure, or have injured your eye.

 Andrew Weil, M.D.

 Some Rights Reserved Creative Commons Copyright Notice

 A portion of the original material created by Weil Lifestyle on DrWeil.com (specifically, all question and answer-type articles in the Dr. Weil Q&A Library) is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.